asia111307/millionaire_1.0/README.md

 ### Run
     $ cd millionaire_old && python millionaire.py

-You can also download the zip file with ready-to-play executable file for Windows
+You can also download the zip file with ready-to-play executable file for Windows.

 ## New version build with